Latest news

 • office space for council operations, removing our reliance on rented office space in Glen Waverley.

-How the design has evolved
+How our design has evolved

 • ensuring there are flexible multi-purpose meeting and events spaces